 Applying for Long Term Disability Benefits

-If, after three months, your health care provider indicates that your short term disability leave may extend beyond 26 weeks, the Office of Risk Management will mail you information about the University’s Long Term Disability Benefits Plan.
+If, after three months, your health care provider indicates that your short term disability leave may extend beyond 26 weeks, you will be mailed information about the University’s Long Term Disability Benefits Plan.
 Applying for long term disability benefits early and at this time will help you guard against an interruption in income in the event you are unable to return to work within your 26 week short term disability period and are approved for long term disability benefits.

-For more information about long term disability benefits, contact Gwen Hatcher, Office of Risk Management at 258-1192 or email@example.com
+For more information about long term disability benefits, contact the benefits team at 258-3302 or email@example.com

 If, when your 26 weeks of short term disability